Wyden & Merkley's New O&C Act of 2015 Will Inflict Thousands of New Clear-Cuts (labeled Eco-Forestry) Upon

 HERE AT THE BOTTOM OF THE PRESS RELEASE IS THE LIST OF SO CALLED ENVIRONMENTAL GROUPS ENDORSING THE WYDEN O&C EXTINCTION BILL:

 "Conservation groups, including The Wilderness Society, Trout Unlimited, Pew’s Campaign for America’s Wilderness, the Pacific Rivers Council and the Wild Salmon Center endorsed Sen. Wyden’s bill this week."

 Below are some NGOs still holding the line but not protesting very loudly (yet).

 The American Fisheries Society and Society for Conservation Biology state that Senator Wyden's O & C Lands legislation increases risk of extinction for endangered salmon, and other listed species.

 Act Now.
-The Following is what you can do to help us defeat this desperate act to prop up a failed economic system based on liquidating the biospheres principal finite resources like soil and petroleum.
+The Following is what you can do to help us defeat this desperate act to prop up a failed economic system based on liquidating the biospheres principal finite resources like topsoil and petroleum.